-And I will give her her vineyards from thence, and the valley of Achor for a door of hope: and she shall sing there, as in the days of her youth, and as in the day when she came up out of the land of Egypt.
+I will give her her vineyards from there, and the Valley of Achor as a door of hope; she shall sing there, as in the days of her youth, as in the day when she came up from the land of Egypt.
 (Hosea 2:15)

 The reconciliation of the two remnants, whom we hold to be a firstfruits of the larger Church, is revealed in the type of Joseph and Asenath being reconciled to Jacob and his sons during the famine.

 Asenath was one with Joseph to such an extent that her two sons, Manasseh and Ephraim, became Jacob’s sons and tribes in Israel.
 Yet, Asenath was an Egyptian by birth.